anupambhatnagar/GPUPuzzlers/README.md

 1. Install ruby `brew install ruby`
 1. Install all dependencies (gems) `bundle install`
 1. To generate webpages locally execute `jekyll serve --future` from the root of the repo.
-Goto localhost:4000 to view the website.
+Go to `localhost:4000` to view the website.

 Note: The `--future` argument is passed to render future dated posts